 Challenging bliss in the heart of Central Ontario.

-This past August long weekend, my friend Sunneva and I packed up our cyclocross bikes with camping gear and headed out on an adventure; one that was perhaps a little more epic than anticipated.
+This past August long weekend, my friend Sunneva and I packed up our cyclocross bikes with camping gear and headed out on an adventure; one that was perhaps a little more epic than expected.
 Our goal was to complete Matt Kadey's version of the COLT (Central Ontario Loop Trail) - over 400km of gravel roads, ATV trails, mutli-use trails and some paved sections; mostly flat with some 'fun' hills around the northern portion of the loop.

-With only having dabbled in bikepacking before, I'm not sure what enticed us to try and complete the loop in three days, when friends like Matt and Steve (Ride Cycle Spin), both of which are strong riders, did the loop in four days.
+With only having dabbled in bikepacking before, I'm not sure what enticed us to complete the loop in three days, when friends like Matt and Steve (Ride Cycle Spin), both of which are strong riders, did the loop in four days.
 I guess we figured we are both good at pedalling all day and would take enough breaks to keep us thriving.

 Leading up to the COLT